eRazor/Bioinfo4B/Genomics/Script.md

 For the filtering: We filter out the dataset for reads that have more than 95% (-p 95) of bases above a sequencing quality of 30 (-q 30).
 All reads that do not fulfil this criterion are discarded.

-If you have time explore what each paramater does and take note in your worksheet:
+>
--  Check out the fastx-toolkit content with a pair: http://hannonlab.cshl.edu/fastx_toolkit/commandline.html List two commands that look potentially useful, explore those and share with others.
+> If you have time explore what each paramater does: http://hannonlab.cshl.edu/fastx_toolkit/commandline.html List two commands that look potentially useful.

 ### Check out the Quality
 Each character there represents a quality value.
 Phred quality scores Q are defined as a property, which is logarithmically related to the base-calling error probabilities P. For example, if Phred assigns a quality score of 30 to a base, the chances that this base is called incorrectly are 10^((-30)/10)=0.001.
 This means that 1 out of 1000 calls with this quality score is actually wrong.
 Most studies put the threshold of base quality at 20 or more ideally at 30.